Take your customer engagement to the next level in 2022

 The world has been in turmoil for the past couple of years.
-Together with worldwide coronavirus pandemic, technological advances, data privacy requirements as well as the changing role of marketing in driving the company growth, marketing has probably never been as complex as it is today.
-A lot to digest at the same time when customer expectations are growing and more human touch is required by companies to win the hearts of the customers.
+Together with the worldwide coronavirus pandemic, technological advances, data privacy requirements as well as the changing role of marketing in driving the company growth, marketing has probably never been as complex as it is today.
+A lot to digest at the same time when customer expectations are growing, and more human touch is required by companies to win the hearts of the customers.

 Assess marketing automation readiness

 No matter if you are taking marketing automation technology into use or have already been using it for some time, it is good to do a status check on a regular basis.
-This means an assessment of marketing automation’s core enablers: is it providing the value it is expected to or if not then what’s preventing that?
+This means an assessment of marketing automation’s core enablers: is it providing the value it is expected to, or if not, then what’s preventing that?

 So ask these questions:

 - Are there clearly defined business objectives and KPIs for marketing and marketing automation?
 Are those objectives measured on a regular basis?
 Are there any actions taken based on the findings?

 - Does marketing automation have a dedicated owner within the organisation who ensures the system is used and its development is going in the right direction?